The state of Connecticut prides itself on its centuries-long commitment to education.

 Higher education funding allocation in Connecticut is budgeted at $1.7 billion in state and local funding and with an additional $1 billion in tuition revenue (State Higher Education Finance, 2023)

 Out of a state population of 3.606 million (U.S. Census, 2020), an estimated 193,115 students are enrolled in higher education institutions, either full or part-time, in the state.
 Nationally, the state ranks #29 in populace but is in the top 10 states with the highest population density (749 people per square mile.)

 The U.S. Census (2020) reported the overall Connecticut population to be predominantly white, which is also reflected in the college and university populations.
 Following national trends, more women are enrolled in higher education in Connecticut than men.

 Connecticut colleges have a 76% retention rate for full-time students and 48% for part-time students.
 Graduation rates are averaging 71.12%, with more women (73.93%) graduating than men (67.66%.)
 Fewer than 12% of students transfer out.

 Students from all walks of life can benefit from Connecticut online colleges.
 However, there is one group of students that undoubtedly benefits more than others.
-Online degrees help working adult students can advance in their careers or even change into a different career field, and the best online colleges in Connecticut are the places to do it.
+Online degrees help working adult students advance in their careers or even change to a different career field, and the best online colleges in Connecticut are the places to do it.